hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 |----------------|--------------------------------------|------------------------------------------------------------------------|
 | `spase2.4.1`          | [https://spase-group.org/data/schema/spase-2.4.1.xsd](https://spase-group.org/data/schema/spase-2.4.1.xsd)  |  Schema containing the names and definitions of coordinate systems commonly used in Heliophysics.
 See also [an ΗΤΜL version of relevant section of schema.](https://spase-group.org/data/model/spase-2.4.1/spase-2_4_1_xsd.html#CoordinateSystemName) |

 This schema captures a Heliophysics-specific list of coordinate systems and is part of the larger SPASE metadata model (also Heliophysics-specific).
 It  serves as an example of how a publically accessible list of coordinate frames can be referenced by the `coordinateSystemSchema` keyword.
-Different communities can reference their own schemas.
+Different communities can reference their schemas.

 Within the `parameter` object is the `coordinateSystemName` keyword, which contains the name of the coordinate system (must be from the schema).
 There is also the `vectorComponents` keyword to capture the details about which